PsiUpsilonEI/Bylaws/README.md

 ### Section 5: Social Dues

 1. All active brothers shall pay social dues.
-Each brother shall pay the social dues whether he lives in the house or not.
+Each brother shall pay the social dues whether they live in the house or not.

 ### Section 6: Fines